Lomacar/Random-Sentence-Generator/txt/README.txt

            necessary for picking adjective for nouns, for example

-nocomplement: prevents complements from being applied
+nocomplement: prevents complements from being applied, unless it is equal to -1, in which case complements will be forced

 noinflection: prevents a word from being inflected. so, like, infinitive for a verb